A POTTED HISTORY OF JOHNSONS ISLAND

 James set a business on the island repairing old oars and creating spectacular globes.
 In the 90s, his business expanded and so he moved it to the Isle of Wight.

 He and his wife Rosie then opened up the island to artists, refitting the buildings to become studios and a small purpose-built gallery space.
 In the process he created what he describes as 'the best artwork of his life'.

 Now the eclectic mix of buildings, framed by the shimmering waters of the river Brent are home to seventeen artists, a grumpy old heron and several kingfishers.

-Pictures right - building the studios.
-Noel Wilkes a precious occupier of the island and other helpers.
+Pictures right - building the studios with Noel Wilkes and other helpers.